 Our investment funds are structured as limited partnerships organized by us accepting commitments or funds from our investors.
 Our investors become limited partners in our funds and a separate entity that we form and control acts as the general partner.
-Our capital commitment to the limited partnership is generally 1% of total capital commitments.
-Contingent upon the solution, each investment fund will have a designated "Manager," which generally serves as the investment manager of the fund, responsible for all investment diligence, decision making and monitoring.
+Funds managed by the Company, who act as the general partner, make capital commitments to the limited partnership which are generally 1% of total capital commitments.
+Contingent upon the solution, each investment fund will have a designated "Manager", which generally serves as the investment manager of the fund, responsible for all investment diligence, decision making and monitoring.